shanamatthews/demos/live_coding_top5.md

-# Top 5 tips & tricks for live demos
+# Top tips & tricks for live demos

 How to look like a coding rockstar on stage with Azure and VSCode.

 [comment]: # (Consider adding screenshots for each of these tips)

 ## Tip 1: Customize your Azure Portal

+[comment]: # (If you're doing an Azure demo - you're probably going to have the Portal up)

 * Disable your toasts
 * Change your theme